New South Wales Consolidated Acts(cf SCR Part 1, rule 3)

 (3) A party to civil proceedings is under a duty to assist the court to further the overriding purpose and, to that effect, to participate in the processes of the court and to comply with directions and orders of the court.

-(4) A solicitor or barrister must not, by his or her conduct, cause his or her client to be put in breach of the duty identified in subsection (3).
+(4) Each of the following persons must not, by their conduct, cause a party to civil proceedings to be put in breach of a duty identified in subsection (3)--

 (5) The court may take into account any failure to comply with subsection (3) or (4) in exercising a discretion with respect to costs.